1•••••|•••••2•••••|•••••3•••••home•••••Contents Index

 Accidental Blues D2X Strum

-The Down 2X Strum is a good choice because it leaves space for the melody to shine and brings out the natural metrical accents.
-The Flat-Four Strum also works if you keep it gentle enough to avoid covering the melody.
+The down 2X strum is a good choice because it leaves space for the melody to shine and brings out the metrical accents.
+The flat-four strum also works if you keep it soft enough to avoid drowning out the melody.

 Accidental Blues Down 2X Strum Demo | Peter Kun Frary